Will the effectiveness of my birth control pill be affected if I vomit?

 It depends.
 If you took your pill two hours or more before you vomited, then it is unlikely that you will need a replacement pill.
 If you vomit within two hours of taking your pill, you should consider that pill 'missed' and take another from a separate pack as soon as you can keep things down.
 The risk of pregnancy increases if vomiting prevents your body from absorbing a high enough 'quota' of estrogen that month to prevent pregnancy.
 You may want to contact your health care provider anyway in case there are special instructions you need to follow.

-or consumption of too much alcohol while you are taking an oral contraceptive, play it safe and use a back up method of birth control.
+If you vomit or have diarrhea due to illness or consumption of too much alcohol while you are taking an oral contraceptive, play it safe and use a back up method of birth control.
 Use this method of birth control for 7 days after vomiting or diarrhea, even if you have not missed any pills.

 If pills are missed due to vomiting bouts and a backup method is not used, emergency contraception can be used to prevent pregnancy, although if you've used this method before, guess what, be prepared for nausea and vomiting as side effects of this too-we just can't win can we, except maybe avoid the one type of nausea we don't want- 'morning sickness'.